sider/sider-docs/docs/tools/cplusplus/cppcheck.md

 ### `ignore`

 This option allows you to exclude files or directories from analysis.
-If you specify multiple targets, configure as follow:
+If you specify multiple targets, configure as follows:

 ```yaml
 linter: